SteffenHub/CNF-Generator/README.md

 > This results in 4 variables that should always be False
 > What percentage of the variables should be True.
 Slice as decimal number. e.g. 0.09
-> Now there are 6 True Vars in rule set
+> Now there are 4 True Vars in rule set

-> 0.09
+> 0.08

-> This results in 9 variables that should always be True
+> This results in 8 variables that should always be True

+After answering all questions, the program will start to pick random variables, create rules with them and verify them with satisfiability and variance.